CONSERVATION & MOLECULAR ECOLOGY

 0 Comments

-Our last map-making tutorial provided code for basic sampling maps in R. In a continued effort to demystify the world of spatial analysis, Hannah has created a tutorial that builds on that foundation to share some useful functions for tailoring map designs to different types of studies.
-This tutorial uses a "finalized" map from Hannah's earlier post to create a map inset, which allows us to zoom in on areas of interest (sampling points, population ranges, etc.).
+This tutorial builds on the "finalized" map created in the earlier post to create a map inset, which allows us to zoom in on areas of interest (sampling points, population ranges, etc.).
 This may be particularly useful for studies where sampling occurs in a very small area relative to the broader landscape, or in cases where there is substantial visual overlap between sample points.
 As some of our work in Yellowstone is focused on smaller areas, map insets have become a necessary part of our map-making pipeline!

 0 Comments